hohno-46466/hohno-46466.github.io/index.md

 - I’m looking to collaborate on the field of translating our shell script technologies (including "POSIX centric approach" and "Monogramming2") into English

-- How to reach me: hohno.46466@gmail.com
+- How to reach me: hohno.46466 [at] gmail.com

 ## 自己紹介